 On that long start/finish straight, faster cars regularly clock speeds of up to 328kmph.
 Some vehicles like these modern V6 hybrid turbo have managed to reach top speeds of more than 370kmph thanks to extended straights.
 That circuit is 4.3 kilometers long and has a 2,285 meters’ elevation.
 That air is thin at such high altitudes that make it difficult for both drivers and their cars to sustain 71 race’s laps.

 This Mexico Grand Prix location has borne brunt of many ups and downs.
 Due to crowd control problems in 1970, race was canceled for these following years.
 However, it reappeared in 1986 despite being struck by an earthquake that killed almost 10,000 people.

-The Mexico Grand Prix will be held between 25th and 27th October 2019.
+The Mexico Grand Prix was held between 30th October and 01st November 2020.
 The first two days are held for practice sessions.
 Drivers can participate in two one-and-a-half-hour practice sessions.
 These practice sessions start at 1000hrs local time for both days.
 This qualifying session begins at 1300hrs local time on Saturday the 26th.